snissn/back-goes-backwards/outline.md

 - **Integrating Knowledge into Daily Life**

   - **Mindful Movement**
-    - Applying principles beyond the mat.
+    - ApplYing principles beyond the mat.
   - **Continual Growth**
     - Embracing the journey of learning and self-improvement.